Refiners, offshore producers shut ahead of Hurricane Sally landfall

 Shell RDSa.L cut production to minimum rates on Monday at its 227,400-bpd Norco, Louisiana, refinery.

-(Reporting by Erwin Seba, Gary McWilliams in Houston and Devika Krishna Kumar in New York; Editing by Edwina Gibbs)
+(Reporting by Erwin Seba, Gary McWilliams in Houston and Devika Krishna Kumar in New York; editing by Edwina Gibbs and Jason Neely)

 ((devika.kumar@thomsonreuters.com; +1 646 223 6059; Reuters Messaging: devika.kumar.thomsonreuters.com@reuters.net))